ACH at Galileo

 ACH early access

-Galileo supports early access to incoming ACH deposits, a process that moves funds into a customer’s account before the settlement date.
-Galileo Early Pay is a feature of ACH early access, where your customers can have early access to paychecks sent via direct deposit.
+Galileo offers early access to incoming ACH deposits, a process that moves funds into a customer’s account before the settlement date.
+Thanks to our Early Pay feature, your customers can have early access to paychecks sent via direct deposit.

 During product setup, you can request one of these configurations: